MUN-COMP3100/project-abhinavsalganiateam/FeatureDescriptions.md

 This feature will depend on the user review management feature and the user authentication feature.
 The content moderation system will only moderate reviews submitted by authenticated users.

-### State of the implementation:

-This feature is not yet implemented in the current version of the project.
-Further research and testing will be required to identify the most suitable content moderation service for the platform and integrate it into the system.
+### Status:

+This feature is implemented and working.

+### Testing:

+The feature has been tested using Mocha testing framework.